Farmer-Markus/s25rttr-android/README.md

 	git clone --recursive https://github.com/Farmer-Markus/s25rttr-android

 Then move into the `s25rttr-android` folder and run the build_dependencies.sh script to prebuild all dependencies.
 (This could take a while)
-If it cannot find your ndk installation please set the NDK23 and NDK27 enviroment variables to the location.
+If it cannot find your ndk installation please set the NDK23 and NDK27 enviroment variables to the location. <br />
 Another example:

 	NDK23="~/Android/ndk/r23" NDK27="~/Android/ndk/r27" ./build_dependencies.sh